 Of these hotspots, codon 12 mutations accounted for 81.7% of all mutations in the dataset, followed by codon 13 (8.4%), 61 (7.3%) and 146 (2.5%).
 Adjusting for the yearly incidence of each cancer, the distribution of mutations was 76.8%, 11.4%, 8.1%, and 3.7% at codons 12, 13, 61, and 146, across the four cancers.
 PAAD had the greatest frequency of KRAS mutations at 86.3%, followed by COAD (41.4%), LUAD (35.3%), and MM (21.9%) (Fig. 1b).
 Further, there was substantial variability of the alleles found at these hotspots across the four KRAS-driven cancers (Fig. 1a).
-Notably, the most variation in KRAS alleles was found in MM, and it was the only cancer where a non-G12 allele was the most frequent.
+Notably, the most variation in KRAS alleles was found in MM, and it was the only cancer where a non-G12 allele, Q61H, was the most frequent.
 At codon 12, LUAD had an enrichment for G12C mutations.
 COAD had a unique enrichment of G13D and A146T alleles, while PAAD was distinct in its high frequency of G12R mutations.

+Because around 17% of COAD tumors were hypermutants, we used a one-sided Fisher’s exact test to determine if any KRAS alleles were enriched in these tumors.
+Overall, hypermutant samples were more likely to be WT KRAS (odds ratio = 1.2, FDR-adjusted p-value < 0.05), though KRAS Q61K was correlated with hypermutant samples (odds ratio = 6.3, FDR-adjusted p-value < 0.001).
+It should be noted that Q61K is a very rare allele in COAD, found in 0.47% of the tumor samples.

 The KRAS alleles have different mutagenic origins.

 One explanation for the distinct allelic frequencies across cancer types is that tissue-specific mutational processes determine the distribution.
-To explore this hypothesis, we elucidated the active mutational processes in the tumor samples using mutational signatures26 (Supplementary Tables 4 and 5; the signature numbers refer to those in the catalog published in 27).
+To explore this hypothesis, we elucidated the active mutational processes in the tumor samples using mutational signatures26 (Supplementary Tables 4 and 5; the signature numbers refer to those in the catalog published by Alexandrov et al. (2020) 27).
 Briefly, all single-nucleotide mutations can be represented by the combination of the six possible pyrimidine to purine base substitutions (C>T, C>A, C>G, T>A, T>C, T>G) and all possible 3’ and 5’ flanking bases.
-This composes a mutational spectrum with 96 possible trinucleotide contexts.
+This composes a mutational spectrum with 96 different trinucleotide contexts.
 The signatures comprising this spectrum were discovered in whole exome and whole genome sequencing data using non-negative matrix factorization and measured in each sample using non-negative least squares regression (see Methods; Supplementary Fig. 1).

 As expected, the distributions of the levels of each mutational signature were highly variable across tumor types.
 The most common in COAD, MM, and PAAD, were the “clock-like” single base substitution (SBS) signatures SBS1 and SBS5, which are believed to accumulate with age 28.
-LUAD was enriched for a mutational signature of exogenous cause, tobacco smoke carcinogens (SBS4).
-Within each cancer type, the relative abundance of the mutational signatures were generally uniform, regardless of the KRAS allele (Fig. 1c).
-An exception was for cancers with microsatellite instability (MSI), in which defective DNA mismatch repair and other related signatures dominated (Supplementary Fig. 1a and b).
-Thus, for each cancer, the allelic frequency of KRAS was not primarily caused by differential activity of mutational processes in individual tumors.
+LUAD was uniquely enriched for a mutational signature of exogenous cause, tobacco smoke carcinogens (SBS4).
+Within each cancer type, the relative abundance of the mutational signatures were generally evenly distributed across tumor samples, regardless of the KRAS allele (Fig. 1c).
+One exception was for cancers with microsatellite instability (MSI), in which defective DNA mismatch repair and other related signatures dominated (Supplementary Fig. 1a and b).
+Some instances of differential mutational signature composition between tumor samples with different KRAS alleles were identified, though they tended to be differences in magnitude of the signatures, not their presence or absence (Supplementary Fig. 2).
+Thus, for each cancer, the allelic frequency of KRAS was not primarily caused by distinct compositions of mutational processes in individual tumors.